benyakirten/a-weeks-worth-backend/README.md

 * Model: Group
 * Fields: id, name
 * Resolved Fields:
-> 1. members: returns the emails of all the users in the group
+> 1. members: returns the usernames of all the users in the group
 > 2. shopping_list: returns the groupshoppingitem_set on the corresponding Group
 > 3. meals: returns the groupmeals_set on the corresponding Group